Volodymyr-M/docs/_tabs/tasks.md

 As summary tasks group other tasks, they are not tasks on themselves, so their durations show the overall duration of the tasks within the group.
 The end date of a summary task is the latest end date among end dates of subtasks.

-Similarly, a summary tasks show the overall % complete of its subtasks, the total cost of its subtasks, the total work of its subtasks.
+Similarly, a summary task shows the overall % complete of its subtasks, the total cost of its subtasks, the total work of its subtasks.

 In the Gantt chart summary tasks are shown as black bars.
 In the list of tasks they can be **expanded** or **collapsed** to show or hide the list of their subtasks.